betamore/fewd/headstart.md

   password.
 * [On undoing, fixing, or removing commits in git](http://sethrobertson.github.io/GitFixUm/fixup.html) An attempt to be a comprehensive guide to recovering from what you did not mean to do when using Git.

-# Intro to HTML & CSS
+# HTML & CSS

+* [htmlreference.io](http://htmlreference.io) Free guide to HTML which features all elements and attributes.
 * [Have HTML and CSS under your belt and wondering what's next?](http://www.planningforaliens.com/blog/2015/03/11/after-html-and-css/) A detailed look at that vague concept web designers call "workflow."
 * [HTML & CSS Is Hard (But it doesn't have to be)](https://internetingishard.com/html-and-css/) A friendly web development tutorial for complete beginners.
+* [Accessibility Through Semantic HTML](https://24ways.org/2017/accessibility-through-semantic-html/) There's a greater benefit to less generic, more semantic elements.

 # CSS